-Roman Sources for the History of American Catholicism, 1763–1939

 Roman Sources for the History of American Catholicism, 1763–1939 is a comprehensive reference volume, researched and compiled by Matteo Binasco, that introduces readers to the rich content of Roman archives and their vast potential for U.S. Catholic history in particular.
 In 2014, the University of Notre Dame’s Cushwa Center for the Study of American Catholicism hosted a seminar in Rome that examined transatlantic approaches to U.S. Catholic history and encouraged the use of the Vatican Secret Archives and other Roman repositories by today’s historians.
 Participants recognized the need for an English-language guide to archival sources throughout Rome that would enrich individual research projects and the field at large.
 This volume responds to that need.
 Binasco offers a groundbreaking description of materials relevant to U.S. Catholic history in fifty-nine archives and libraries of Rome.
 Detailed profiles describe each repository and its holdings relevant to American Catholic studies.
 A historical introduction by Luca Codignola and Matteo Sanfilippo reviews the intricate web of relations linking the Holy See and the American Catholic Church since the Treaty of Paris of 1763.
 Roman sources have become crucial in understanding the formation and development of the Catholic Church in America, and their importance will continue to grow.
 This timely source will meet the needs of a ready and receptive audience, which will include scholars of U.S. religious history and American Catholicism as well as Americanist scholars conducting research in Roman archives.

-Matteo Binasco was a postdoctoral fellow at the Cushwa Center at the University of Notre Dame from 2014 to 2017, and is now an adjunct professor at the Università per gli Stranieri di Siena and at the Università degli studi di Genova.
+Matteo Binasco was a postdoctoral fellow at the Cushwa Center at the University of Notre Dame from 2014 to 2017, and is now an adjunct professor at the Università per Stranieri di Siena and at the Università degli Studi di Genova.

 “This is a fine piece of work: well written, superbly organized, and offering concrete guidance to scholars seeking to work in Roman archives.
 The author and the Cushwa Center, which commissioned this project, have made a signal contribution to the desire to ‘transnationalize’ the history of American Catholicism.
-The work is excellent; preparing a researcher to make maximum use of funds and time abroad is one of its great gifts.
-Kudos to the author and the essayists and to the Cushwa Center!” ~Steven M. Avella, Marquette University
+The work is excellent; preparing a researcher to make maximum use of funds and time abroad is one of its great gifts.” —Steven M. Avella, Marquette University

 “The author must have pounded the pavement (or cobblestones) of Rome to gather this data.
-This guide provides basic information in a concise manner so that researchers can plan and utilize well their time in Rome.” ~Thomas M. McCoog, S.J., Avery Cardinal Dulles Archives, Fordham University
+This guide provides basic information in a concise manner so that researchers can plan and utilize well their time in Rome.” —Thomas M. McCoog, S.J., curator of the Avery Cardinal Dulles Papers, Fordham University